iccaving/icccsite/content/tour/yorkshire-2017-12-15.md

 #### Rhys

+Alex and I went for a walk.
+It was initially sunny and clear.
+As we approached the summit the fog came down, which combined with the wind and the deep snow made Ingleborough quite inhospitable.
+We took a picture of Becky and her dog on the summit and headed down, getting back just before dark to help Perry, Arun and Dave W cook the massive, excellent Christmas dinner.

 ## Tuesday

 ### Lanc: {{ DATE=2000-12-19; CAVE=Lancaster Hole; }}

 With the entire experienced cohort of the club in rescue training it was left to the old and decrepit to lead a trip.
 We settled on a Lanc/Cow bimble, with me, Jack, DW, Alex and Ben.
-It would provide the oppurtunity for some photography, some SRT practice and an excellent introduction to Yorkshire caving for Ben.
+It would provide the opportunity for some photography, some SRT practice and an excellent introduction to Yorkshire caving for Ben.

 The omens for the trip were poor.
 It had taken us a long while to get ready.
 The visibility on the road to Casterton was a few metres at most.
 On the steep section, we met a car and had to reverse approximately 5 miles down the hill to a bend where they could pass.
 On one of the long straights a pair of fog lights loomed in the distance.
 All too soon, a huge tractor loomed right in front of us.
 It turns out that tractor headlights are very close together, making them look like a far away car in the fog.